Tuen Mun District: Main roads

 There was only one highway into Tuen Mun from Kowloon and Hong Kong Island before 2020.
 Because the Tuen Mun Road was loaded with traffic pressure from Yuen Long District, citizens often suffered from traffic jams until the Tsing Long Highway was opened since 2003.

-The Tuen Mun–Chek Lap Kok Link was opened in 2020, allowing a faster commute to the Hong Kong International Airport.
+The Tuen Mun–Chek Lap Kok Link was opened in 2020, allowing a faster connection to the Hong Kong International Airport.